mindyng/InterviewQuery/README.md

 # InterviewQuery
-collection of questions from the platform
+collection of questions and solutions from the platform